uitsmijter/Documentation/content/general/quickstart.md

   tag: ""
 ```

-If you downloaded the newest version from the public repository the settings are just fine and work out of the box.
+If you downloaded the newest version from the public repository, the settings are fine and work out of the box.
-Only if you host Docker images at a private repository you need to change the `image.repository` path to locate to your
+Only if you host Docker images in a private repository do you need to change the `image.repository` path to point to your
 private copy of the image.
 For example: `docker.example.com/sso/uitsmijter`.

-> We **do not recommend** to host a single private copy of Uitsmijter in your own repository, because we are updating
+> We **do not recommend** hosting a single private copy of Uitsmijter in your own repository because we update
 > the images to fix bugs and improve features frequently.
-To get informed about updates and pull from the latest version
+To stay informed about updates and pull from the latest version,
-> you may want to clone a mirror of the whole repository instead.
+> you may want to clone a mirror of the entire repository instead.
 If you do not know how to do this,
 > please [ask for assistance](mailto:sales@uitsmijter.io).

-The Version `tag` is set automatically according to the Application version of the Helm chart.
-Please be sure that you
+The version `tag` is set automatically according to the application version of the Helm chart.
+Please ensure that you
 have downloaded the latest version.
-Only if you are doing an upgrade, you have to set the version by hand.
-For example upgrading from version `1.0.0` to
+Only if you are performing an upgrade do you need to set the version manually.
+For example, when upgrading from version `1.0.0` to
-version `1.0.1` you have to set the tag:
+version `1.0.1`, you need to set the tag:

 ```yaml
   tag: "1.0.1"